AjeetSingh02/git_tutorial/README.md

-# ALl this was created while learning Git.
+# ALL this was created while learning Git.